Reet Petite

 "Reet Petite (The Sweetest Girl in Town)" (originally subtitled "The Finest Girl You Ever Want to Meet") is a song written by Berry Gordy, Billy Davis, and Gwen Gordy Fuqua, and made popular by Jackie Wilson in his 1957 recording for the Brunswick label.
 It was his first solo hit after leaving the Dominoes and, over the years, has become one of his biggest international chart successes.
-It was the UK Christmas number one in 1986, almost three years after Wilson's death.
+After a 1986 re-release together with a new claymation music video, Reet Petite became UK Christmas number one almost three years after Wilson's death.

 History

 The song was written by Berry Gordy, Gwen Gordy Fuqua, and Wilson's cousin Roquel "Billy" Davis (though credited under his pseudonym Tyran Carlo on the record) and produced by Dick Jacobs, and its title was taken from the 1948 Louis Jordan song "Reet, Petite and Gone".
 (In jazz lingo, the term "reet" meant "fantastic".)
 It was Jackie Wilson's first recording as a solo artist.
 The song peaked at number 62 on the Billboard Hot 100 in September 1957 and reached number 6 on the UK Singles Chart.
 With the success of the song, Gordy was able to fund the launch of Motown Records.